nostalgic-indulgences/PSNee_V8/TL866II+ , T48 , T56 Programmers/README.md

 _Connect the Arduino Boards to the PC USB port directly for power._
 _You do not need to connect the Vcc & GND Pins of the programmer to the boards if you are powering them through USB._
 _The on-board 3.3V LDO voltage regulator will step-down the 5V voltage from the USB port accordingly._
+_Alternatively, you can create a 5V to 3.3V voltage divider network to place it between Vcc and GND pins of the programmer, refer to Appendix section below._

 ![XGPRO](images/XGPRO0.png)